zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 # Socket Programming Assignment - Group Chat and File Transfer

 ## Introduction
 Welcome to your 7th assignment!
-This assignment focuses on building a command-line interface (CLI) **client-server** application using **socket programming** in Java.
+This assignment focuses on creating a command-line interface (CLI) application using **socket programming** concepts in Java.
 The objective is to create a robust and efficient mechanism for sending text messages between multiple clients and transferring text files from the server side to the client side.

+## Objectives

+- Reviewing the concepts of socket programming
+- Creating a local server
+- Allowing clients to create accounts, log in, and log out
+- Enabling clients to download text files from the server

 ## Assignment Overview
-The assignment comprises two main tasks that the server needs to handle.
+The assignment comprises two main tasks as following:

 ### Task 1: Group Chat - Sending Text Messages
-In this task, the server will handle requests from multiple clients to send text messages in a group chat.
-Each client will be able to read the message content and the name of the sender in their own terminal.
+In this task, the server will handle requests from clients to send text messages in a group chat.
+Each client shall be able to read the message content and the name of the sender in their own terminal.
 (Make sure that you are using sockets to transfer these massages between the clients and the server)

-This task is something like the broadcasting practice you saw in you TA's session.
+This task is something like the broadcasting practice you saw in you TA's session, so to make it a bit different you are urged to implement a **chat history** feature as well.

+So this means that if a new client is connected to the server, he must be able to see **all the previous** chats in the group as well as the new massages being sent after his connection being stablished with the server. (**BONUS TASK: How to implement this feature in a way that a new member of the group chat can only see a limited number of the previous chats, that is, only $n$ previous massages where n is an arbitrary fix number!**)

 ### Task 2: File Transfer - Downloading Text Files
 In this task, you will extend the functionality of the application to allow clients to download text files from the server.

 Thus the client should be able to view a list of the available files on the server and select one for download.
-Once the file is downloaded, it shall be **copied** (**NOT cut**) to a directory related specifically to the client who sent the request to download the file.
-(In other words, the file shall be saved somewhere on the client side)
+Once the file is downloaded, it should be **copied** (**NOT cut**) to a directory related specifically to the client who sent the request to download the file.
+(In other words, the file must be saved somewhere on the client side)

 It's worth mentioning that this procedure must take place using a socket connection between the server and the client.
 Therefore, it would be beneficial to delve into the topic and explore how you can accomplish this.

 ## Project Breakdown
 Here is a suggested structure for your code:

+1. `Server` Class
-1. `Server` Class: This class will handle the server-side operations.
+ This class will handle the server-side operations.
 It will be responsible for accepting incoming client connections, managing file downloads, and facilitating group chat functionality.
+    - `Server.java`
-    - `Server.java`: This class will create a ServerSocket and listen for incoming client connections.
+     This class will create a ServerSocket and listen for incoming client connections.
 It will spawn a new thread for each connected client to handle their requests concurrently.

+2. `ServerLogHandler` Class
-2. `ServerLogHandler` Class: This class will handle logging operations on the server side.
+ This class will handle logging operations on the server side.
 It will be responsible for creating, writing, and managing the server log file.

+    - `ServerLogHandler.java`
-    - `ServerLogHandler.java`: This class will provide methods to log server events, such as client connections, file downloads, and chat messages.
+     This class will provide methods to log server events, such as client connections, file downloads, and chat messages.

+3. `Client` Class
-3. `Client` Class: This class will handle the client-side operations.
+ This class will handle the client-side operations.
 It will connect to the server, interact with the user for file downloads or group chat, and send/receive messages to/from the server.
+    - `Client.java`
-    - `Client.java`: This class will represent a client and handle the interaction with the server.
+     This class will represent a client and handle the interaction with the server.
 It will establish a socket connection with the server and send/receive messages.

+4. `FileHandler` Class
-4. `FileHandler` Class: This class will handle file-related operations, such as downloading files from the server to the client.
+ This class will handle file-related operations, such as downloading files from the server to the client.
+    - `FileHandler.java`
-    - `FileHandler.java`: This class will provide methods to download files from the server and save them on the client's machine.
+     This class will provide methods to download files from the server and save them on the client's machine.

+5. `ChatHandler` Class
-5. `ChatHandler` Class: This class will handle the group chat functionality.
+ This class will handle the group chat functionality.
 It will receive messages from clients and broadcast them to all connected clients.
+    - `ChatHandler.java`
-    - `ChatHandler.java`: This class will manage the group chat functionality, including sending/receiving messages between clients and broadcasting messages to connected clients.
+    This class will manage the group chat functionality, including sending/receiving messages between clients and broadcasting messages to connected clients.
+6. Application's `Client-Server API`
+To enable effective communication between the client and server sides of the application, a well-defined and predetermined interaction mechanism is implemented.
+This is achieved through a series of Request-Response interactions, where the client sends requests to the server, conveying specific instructions or queries.
+The server processes these requests and generates appropriate responses, providing the requested information or indicating the outcome of the actions.
+By employing this structured request-response approach, the client and server can seamlessly exchange data and instructions, ensuring synchronized communication and facilitating efficient coordination between the two components.

+The API can be broken down into 2 main parts:

+#### - 1.
+Request

+A request must have these features:

+- A request is sent from the Client to the Server over the network.
+- You should create different types of Requests for different actions.
+- A Client can either request to see the list of available files, to download a file or to enter the group chat.
+- It is up to you to design the request's format.
+A Request can be a JSON string which is easy to send on a socket, a string or any other data that can be sent through a server socket.

+#### - 2.
+Response

+A response must have these features:

+- A response is sent from the server to the client over the network
+- You should create different response types corresponding to the received Request
+- Attach appropriate data to the response based on the request.
+A response might contain the data a user has requested, or it might just be a boolean indicating the result of a previously sent request
+- Again, it is up to you to design the response's format.
+Similar to a request, a response can also be a JSON string, a string or whatever you think suits best

+**Note that each request received from the client must be answered with a response from the server.**

-To implement this structure, you can use Java's Socket and ServerSocket classes for establishing connections between the server and clients.
+To implement these structures, you can use Java's Socket and ServerSocket classes for establishing connections between the server and clients.
 You can also use InputStream and OutputStream to send/receive data between the server and clients.

 When a client connects to the server, the server can utilize a request-response system to prompt the client to choose between file download or group chat options.
 The client sends a request specifying their choice, and the server, acting as the responder, processes the request using the appropriate handler, such as the FileHandler or ChatHandler, through the request-response mechanism.